Appellate Attorney – Filing Appeals

 Longman & Van Grack’s appellate attorneys can work exclusively on an appeal or jointly work on an appellate matter with the original trial counsel or administrative counsel (in the case of a petition for review).
 Specifically, our state and federal appellate attorneys will review the lower court’s record, research all of the relevant legal issues which could be evaluated on appeal, draft the necessary briefs to be submitted to the state or federal appellate court, and present the case to the appellate court during oral argument.

-Each appeals lawyer at Longman & Van Grack regularly seeks and defends appeals at all levels of state (Maryland, DC, or Virginia) and federal courts (Fourth Circuit, DC Circuit, Federal Circuit, Supreme Court).
+Each appeals lawyer at Longman & Van Grack regularly seeks and defends appeals at all levels of state (Maryland, Washington DC, or Virginia) and federal courts (Fourth Circuit, DC Circuit, Federal Circuit, Supreme Court).
 Before accepting an appeal on behalf of a client seeking to overturn a judgment or decision in the trial or lower court or administrative agency, Longman & Van Grack’s appellate attorneys will first review the lower court’s record (or agency record) and evaluate the strengths of the case and likelihood of success on appeal.

 With Offices in Bethesda, MD and Rockville, MD, the attorneys at Longman & Van Grack assist clients throughout Washington, DC and Maryland including Montgomery County, Howard County, Prince George’s County, Chevy Chase, Darnestown, Gaithersburg, Germantown, Potomac, Silver Spring, and Wheaton.
 Hiring an attorney is an important decision which should not be based solely on advertising.
 The information you obtain at this site is not, nor is it intended to be, legal advice.
 You should consult an attorney for advice regarding your individual situation.
 We invite you to contact us and welcome your calls, letters, and electronic mail.
 Contacting us does not create an attorney-client relationship.
 Please do not send any confidential information to us until such time as an attorney-client relationship has been established.